How do I plan juried assessments in Insights?

 Notify Assessors to Complete Juried Assessment

-Now, Coordinators, have reached a Juried Assessment term will notify the assessors (from email addresses that were added to the Juried Assessment Details).
+Now, Coordinators have reached a Juried Assessment term and will notify the assessors (from email addresses that were added to the Juried Assessment Details).
 Go to Plan Assessments (Insights > Plan > Assessment Plans) and locate the Juried Assessment.
 Click the pencil icon to edit the Assessment Plan.

 Assessors (the email addresses entered into the Juried Assessment Details when the plan was created) will receive an email with a private URL (PURL*) to access the juried assessment scoring screen for assessors (including those without Canvas access).
 See the Assessor workflow outlined below.

-*PURL = a private URL designed for preservation of specific resource.
+*PURL = a private URL designed for the preservation of a specific resource.
 In this case, it provides assessors access to the juried assessment scoring.

 Assessors will receive an email notification like this one shown below.
 They will click the private URL link in the email.

-- Assessors can download the unidentifiable student evidence file (identity may be still be visible within the assignment) and assess the evidence against the rubric by clicking the associated score’s cell.
+2. Assessors can download the unidentifiable student evidence file (identity may still be visible within the assignment) and assess the evidence against the rubric by clicking the associated score’s cell.

 Analyze Juried Assessment Results